 In December of 1944, as American forces were engaged in the Siege of Bastogne.
 The U.S. 101st Airborne and 10th Armored Division were surrounded and set up headquarters in the Belgian “Heintz” barracks.
 Today, these barracks are a museum dedicated to explaining how the defense of the area was accomplished, complete with soldiers as tour guides.

-The Vehicle Restoration Centre is the size of a football field and houses an impressive collection of restored military vehicles.
+The Vehicle Restoration Centre is the size of a football field and houses an impressive collection of restored military vehicles used in Belgium in WW2.
 There are tanks, armored cars, howitzers, and a variety of miscellaneous vehicles, all returned to like-new condition.
 Some are even still driveable.

 3. 101st Airborne Bastogne Museum